Keynes Versus Hayek

 What we need—life as a constant struggle is as good as it will ever get—is now being wholly laid out by science, especially anthropology, biology (with a whole understanding of evolutionary biology and social anthropology) and with a rejection of philosphies related to platonic otherworldly supernaturalism.
 What everything we are learning makes abundantly clear is whatever Homo sapiens are and how we became this complicated creature, was an accident and we did it without understanding how.

 We have the knowledge at hand on how humans should be living, how they ought to behave towards one another and the best political system they need for everyone to thrive.
-As surely as some scientists have helped the food industry to manipulate the food-supply to seduce us through our evolutionary weakness to eat whenever fine-fare is available by making it irresistible as a modern (but nutrition free) processed food, so as well, many intellectuals have promoted utilitarianism as a morally valid (but ethically repugnant) arrangement for humans—who have a natural inclination for equally to begin with—without ever considering the bona fide cost of practicing human sacrifice against the individual by the power of the large modern ‘watchful’ democratic state.
+As surely as some scientists have helped the food industry to manipulate the food-supply to seduce us through our evolutionary weakness to eat whenever fine-fare is available by making it irresistible as a modern (but nutrition free) processed food, so as well, many intellectuals have promoted utilitarianism as a morally valid (but ethically repugnant) arrangement for humans—who have a natural inclination for equality to begin with—without ever considering the bona fide cost of practicing human sacrifice against the individual by the power of the large modern ‘watchful’ democratic state.

 These then are the issues between Keynes and Hayek which we will consider.
 As surely as Keynes was the economic revolutionary bringing ‘laissez-faire’ capitalism to heel so was Hayek a second-thought philosopher worried about the unseen effects of the democratic planned society.
 These two then are dynamic prototypes for the argument of the confines of liberty and the limits of the state to regulate it inside a democracy.
 Let’s continue hence.